cake-contrib/Cake.Codecov/README.md

 ## Documentation

-Documentation for the addin can be found on the [Cake Website](http://cakebuild.net/dsl/codecov/).
+Documentation for the addin can be found on the [Cake Website](https://cakebuild.net/extensions/cake-codecov/).

 ## Codecov Tips

-1. The [codecov-exe](https://github.com/codecov/codecov-exe) uploader defined in `#tool nuget:?package=Codecov` currently supports Windows, OSX and Linux builds. (_Note: There also the [Codecov.Tool](https://www.nuget.org/packages/Codecov.Tool) utility)
-2. CI Services like AppVeyor and Travis CI do not require a Codecov upload token.
-Any other provider would need one to be specified on the command line or through an Environment variable called `CODECOV_TOKEN`.
-See all supported CI providers in the [codecov-exe documentation](https://github.com/codecov/codecov-exe#ci-providers)
-3. Using Codecov with TeamCity MAY require configuration.
-Please refer to the [codecov-exe documentation](https://github.com/codecov/codecov-exe#teamcity).
+1. While CI Service like GitHub Action, these workflows are likely to hit a rate limit on Codecov.
+As such it is recommended to always pass in a repository or global token when one is available.
+2. Do not set NonZero to `true` when running without a Codecov token.

 ## Questions